willsanderson/Hemma/README.md

 ### 3) Add Lovelace resources
 In Settings → Dashboards → Resources (or YAML), add:

+- `/local/layout-card-modified/layout-card-modified.js` (from this repo)
+- `/local/navbar-popup-caret/navbar-popup-caret.js`(from this repo)
 - `/hacsfiles/button-card/button-card.js` (should already be present if installed via HACS)
-- `/local/layout-card-modified/layout-card-modified.js` (from this repo)
 - `/hacsfiles/lovelace-navbar-card/navbar-card.js` (should already be present if installed via HACS)

 (Exact resource paths can vary depending on how you installed the cards.)